Treaty of Brest-Litovsk (Ukraine–Central Powers): Peace negotiations

 The peace negotiation was initiated on 3 December 1917 by the Russian Soviet Federative Socialist Republic government, represented by a delegation headed by the Ukrainian-born Leon Trotsky.
 The Centrals and Bolsheviks concluded the Armistice of 15 December 1917 (2 December 1917 according to the Julian calendar), which took effect on 17 December.
 Several resolutions were made from 22 to 26 December, and on 28 December 1917, an armistice was signed suspending hostilities at the front lines.
 A Soviet government of the Ukrainian Socialist Soviet Republic had been formed in Kharkiv on 17 December 1917.
 The final signing was being delayed by the Bolsheviks in the hope of reaching some agreement with the Entente treaty members.

 On 1 January 1918, a Ukrainian delegation, headed by Vsevolod Holubovych, arrived at Brest-Litovsk.
 The initial delegation beside Mykola Liubynsky, Oleksandr Sevriuk, and Mykola Levytsky included Mykhailo Poloz.
 Initially, the Trotsky-led delegation on behalf of Soviet Russia recognised the delegation of the independent Ukraine People's Republic (UPR) on 10 January 1918.
 On 12 January 1918, the Austrian Count Ottokar Czernin, representing the Central Powers, also recognised the independent delegation from the Ukrainian People's Republic.
 But Czernin and Hungarian diplomat Csáky refused to discuss questions of Galicia, Bucovina, and Subcarpathian Rus, which they considered internal Habsburg affairs.
 They did acknowledge the claims of the Ukrainian People's Republic to the Kholm Governorate (including Brest-Litovsk itself, where the peace talks were held), and the region of Podlachia, causing protests from Polish stakeholders.

 Special 9 February 1918 edition of German newspaper Lübeckische Anzeigen.
 The headline says "Peace with Ukraine".

-On 20 January 1918, the Ukrainian delegation returned to Kiev, where the Tsentralna Rada proclaimed a fully-sovereign Ukrainian state on 25 January (dated 22 January).
+On 20 January 1918, the Ukrainian delegation returned to Kiev, where the Central Rada proclaimed a fully-sovereign Ukrainian state on 25 January (dated 22 January).
 Soon, a new Ukrainian delegation was sent to Brest headed by Oleksandr Sevriuk.
 Meanwhile, Bolshevik revolts occurred in several cities in Ukraine, which more or less forced the Ukrainian People's Republic, which was lacking organised military forces, to seek foreign aid.
 However, the situation for the Central Powers was also critical, especially for Austria-Hungary, which suffered severe food shortages.